friends-of-reactphp/mysql/README.md

 ```

 This method respects PHP's `default_socket_timeout` setting (default 60s)
-as a timeout for establishing the connection and waiting for successful
+as a timeout for establishing the underlying connection and waiting for
-authentication.
-You can explicitly pass a custom timeout value in seconds
+successful authentication.
+You can explicitly pass a custom timeout value
-(or use a negative number to not apply a timeout) like this:
+in seconds (or use a negative number to not apply a timeout) like this:

 ```php
 $factory->createLazyConnection('localhost?timeout=0.5');